Is WordPress still the king of the internet in 2020?

 It sure is.
 This is unlikely to change anytime.
 A third of all internet sites are based on WordPress.

 WordPress boasts a ridiculously huge ecosystem of plugins, extensions, tutorials, themes and customization.
 There are empires built within its walls.
-Some of the biggest companies in the world run their websites on WordPress.
+Some of the biggest companies in the world run their dynamic websites on WordPress.
 It’s more than proved itself as a legitimate choice as the underlying technology for a website.

 Does this mean it’s the best solution for your business?
 Not at all.